chinamike65/hugo-tuolesi/content/book4/book4en.md

 And the kind of compassion that sees the suffering of sentient beings, generates courage, and saves sentient beings is the compassion of the Mahayana, also known as the compassion of the father, and it is also the compassion that we need to generate.

-Increase the sense of responsibility The responsibility here refers to the responsibility and responsibility of guiding sentient beings in the six realms to get rid of suffering and achieve happiness.
+##### 6. Increase the sense of responsibility

+The responsibility here refers to the responsibility and responsibility of guiding sentient beings in the six realms to get rid of suffering and achieve happiness.

 After developing compassion and compassion, the next step is to increase the responsibility, mind: All beings in the six realms are their own parents, and who is responsible for guiding the living beings in the six realms, to get rid of suffering and achieve happiness?
 It's mine, it's our responsibility.

 We have to take on the responsibility of guiding sentient beings in the six realms to get rid of suffering and achieve happiness.
 The courage to take on this responsibility is to increase the sense of responsibility.

+##### 7. Arouse Bodhicitta

+##### (1) Generating Bodhicitta

-Arouse Bodhicitta (1) When arousing bodhicitta and great compassion, he has not yet initiated the sense of responsibility to guide the people, to be free from suffering and achieve happiness.
+When arousing bodhicitta and great compassion, he has not yet initiated the sense of responsibility to guide the people, to be free from suffering and achieve happiness.
 Now, we have decided, this, the responsibility is ours.

 However, although I have the heart to take it, do I have the ability to take it?
 Think about it carefully, currently, there is no such ability.